SAP-samples/teched2023-AD161/exercises/Ex5/README.md

 ![](/exercises/Ex5/images/urgencyprojection.png)

-Go back to the Storyboard, and make sure that the **ProcessorService** contains the 4 entities that you just added.
+Make sure that the **ProcessorService** contains the 4 entities that you just added.

  ![](/exercises/Ex5/images/processorservice.png)